 DANI PIERCE STEUBER approaches every project with a vision and draws her subjects to life, thriving off of the creative energy of dancers, musicians, performers and artists, framing each character in the light of their own vision.
 Her informed eye and playful direction deliver extraordinary feats from the lens to her viewers.

 CHRISTIAN KLOC started juggling at six years old and never looked back on a life without aerial inspiration.
 He’s an accomplished chef, writer and performer.
 Aboard food trucks, in kitchens, on the streets, on stage and from his home in Northeast, Christian has acquired a well-traveled palate -- for D.C.'s culinary, artistic and editorial delights -- without ever having to leave city bounds.

-MONTANA DEBOR is a D.C. based circus artist.
-Born and raised in Arlington, VA she attended college at George Washington University where she studied Art and Art History.
+MONTANA DEBOR was born and raised in Arlington, VA.
+She's a graduate of George Washington University where she studied Art and Art History.
 She is a published author and illustrator but her passion lies in circus arts.
 She completed most of her training at NECCA and Circomedia.
 Montana is an instructor at the Trapeze School New York, DC and recently accepted the role of Lead Aerial Director at Imperial OPA's Circus School of Atlanta.
 She’s performed at the White House, Smithsonian Folk Life Festival, Kennedy Center and as principal aerialist with Sweet Spot Aerial Productions.